With 616,000 people, Western region comprises about 17% of total state population.

 population that are considered in the labor force.
 Of those,

 Households with one parent are at a disadvantage in a few ways when compared with two-parent households.
 There are fewer earners which means less income to spend on basic needs.
 There is a greater need for childcare to make sure adults can work and childcare comes at a great cost.
-Explore single-parent families data on data.ctdata.org.
+ACS 2017 - 2021 data below.

 of families in Western region are single-parent